-SECDED ECC DRAM handles DRAM bit flips in a way that's measurable and seems robust.
-Unfortunately, for many years it seemed that computer manufacturers were using the minor costs of SECDED ECC DRAM for market segmentation, in much the same way that 19th-century railroad companies installed a roof on some train cars for market segmentation; see generally [63, Section 3].
-Perhaps DDR5 "on-die ECC"-which at least tries to catch DRAM errors, although it does not protect data in transit to the CPU-will eventually put an end to the non-ECC era, but non-ECC equipment will continue to be in use for many years.
+SECDED ECC DRAM handles DRAM bit flips in a way that is measurable and seems robust.
+Unfortunately, computer manufacturers appear to have used the minor costs of SECDED ECC DRAM for market segmentation, in much the same way that 19th-century railroad companies installed a roof on some train cars for market segmentation; see generally [80, Section 3].
+Perhaps DDR5 "on-die ECC"-which tries to catch DRAM errors, although it does not protect data in transit to the CPU-will eventually put an end to the non-ECC era, but non-ECC equipment will continue to be in use for many years.

-It is clear that many options will require software for error correction.
-As another supplement to this paper, I've released a libsecded software library [13] that encodes arrays in RAM using a distance-4 Hamming code.
+It is clear that many options require software for error correction.
+As another supplement to this paper, I have released a libsecded software library [15] that encodes arrays in RAM using a distance-4 Hamming code.
 However, this paper does not draw conclusions regarding the optimal way forward.